Savannah is both a historic and charming city, filled to the brim with history, hearty food, and entertaining bars.

 5. The Grey

-Fans of Chef’s Tablewill recognize this revitalized spot on the perimeter of downtown Savannah.
-Set in a beautifully restored Greyhound bus station, The Grey strikes the perfect balance of class and casual.
+Fans of Chef’s Table will recognize The Grey on the perimeter of downtown Savannah.
+Set in a beautifully restored Greyhound bus station, this revitalized spot strikes the perfect balance of class and casual.

 Its dinner menu is divided into 4 categories: Dirt, Water, Pasture, and Pantry, with each section offering dishes inspired by the categories themselves.